-My husband and I decided this week that we need to focus on regularly doing stress relieving exercise.
-We came to this conclusion after one of those pointless arguments that you have in the middle of a stressful week, when you aren’t really dealing with what is actually bothering you.
-One problem with having chronic pain is that every week can seem like an especially stressful one – flareups can interrupt like mini crises, causing a flurry of last-minute adjustments to make sure all the necessary things get done.
-Life can start to seem like a giant game of whack – a – mole (that carnival game where the ‘moles’ pop their heads up faster than you can hit them with the hammer).
+My husband and I decided this week that we need to focus on regularly doing stress-relieving exercises.
+We came to this conclusion after one of those pointless arguments that you have in the middle of a stressful week when you aren’t really dealing with what is actually bothering you.
+One problem with having chronic pain is that every week can seem like an especially stressful one – flareups can interrupt like mini-crises, causing a flurry of last-minute adjustments to make sure all the necessary things get done.
+Life can start to seem like a giant game of whack–a–mole (that carnival game where the ‘moles’ pop their heads up faster than you can hit them with the hammer).
 We realized that if we just keep trying to react to all those inevitable stressors faster and faster, from forgotten pill refills to unexpected financial costs to family demands on our time, the only result will be that we are burned out, not that our to-do list will ever stop growing.

 I think we need to try to get a little bit of control by managing our stress better, not doing our chores faster.
 I have an upcoming mindfulness-based stress reduction (MBSR) course happening at my hospital later this fall, which I think will be really helpful.
 However, another important thing to include is exercise.
 This is difficult for chronic pain and fatigue patients, for obvious reasons.
 It can also be hard for our spouses and caregivers because they often don’t have time between working and doing the household chores to fit in some exercise.
 I’m very lucky to have a man in my life who is willing to do so much for me – but he sometimes forgets to take care of himself in the process.

 I think that it is very convenient to have an at-home option for your exercise.
-Walking and aqua fit are great, but if the weather is bad or you don’t have the energy to trek out to a pool somewhere, it can often mean no exercise at all.
-I think a really good resource are at-home DVDs.
+Walking and aquafit are great, but if the weather is bad or you don’t have the energy to trek out to a pool somewhere, it can often mean no exercise at all.
+I think a really good resource is at-home DVDs.

 I particularly like tai chi because the entire program involves standing, not transitioning from lying to sitting to standing which other exercise forms like yoga tend to do.
 There is also a seated tai chi DVD available on his website if that is easier for you.
 It is entirely possible to take rest breaks if needed between lessons.
-The DVD also includes warm-up and cool down segments.
+The DVD also includes warm-up and cool-down segments.
 It’s nice to be learning an entirely new way of moving – it feels like a new skill rather than a simplified exercise protocol.
-Although it is very gentle, I can feel afterwards in my shoulders and mid back that I have been exercising.
+Although it is very gentle, I can feel afterward in my shoulders and mid-back that I have been exercising.
 Dr. Paul Lam is also a very Zen individual, and watching him is just in itself calming!

 This program was specifically designed by the Arthritis Foundation in the US and Dr. Paul Lam, who is a medical doctor and tai chi instructor.
 Some of the health benefits discussed on the Tai Chi for Health Institute website include: